Zetaphor/cables-patches-ops/README.md

 * [Download](https://github.com/Zetaphor/cables-patches-ops/blob/main/downloads/openai-client.zip?raw=true)

 This op uses the `openai` package from NodeJS to implement an OpenAI API client.
 It supports streaming responses and JSON mode.

+### Contributing

+Issues, PRs, and feature requests are welcome.
+I'm also open to requests for implementations of other NPM packages.